klaushofrichter/mcp-display-v2/prd.md

 # Application UI design
 * There is a narrow MCP log section on the left side
+  * there is a button "clear log" that removes all logs (but keeps the content)
+  * there is a limit of 200 log entries.
+After that older logs are removed
 * There is a wide content display section on the right side, with a "clear display" button
-  * the clear display button removes currently displayed content
+  * the clear display button removes currently displayed content (but keeps the log)
+  * We can remove old content when there are more than 100 content items displayed
 * there are scrollbars for the log and the content section
 * new content is shown on top.
-* We can remove old content when there are more than 100 content items displayed
 * each content card has an indicator for the type and time of the content display on the left of the card, and the actual content on the right, left-aligned
 * We create a favicon the shows a monitor